Thika: Economic activities

 Thika is externally serviced by an eight-lane superhighway, a highway to Garissa and the rest of north-east Kenya, a highway to the central highlands and a railway line (with plans to add a passenger light rail to Nairobi).
 Internally, the town has a well maintained road network.

 The main economic activities include agricultural processing, particularly in horticulture and pineapple (exported mainly to Europe), coffee (exports mainly to the United States and Europe), cooking oils (to the rest of Kenya and eastern Africa) and animal feed processing.
 Other industries include textile (cotton), macadamia nuts, wheat, tannery, motor vehicle assemblies, cigarette manufacturing, bakeries, packaging and industrial chemicals.
-About 100 small-scale industries and about 20 major factories exist in and around the town.
+About 100 small-scale industries and about 50 major factories exist in and around the town.
 The service sector is well represented with the establishment and growth of a number of educational and financial institutions.
 Thika is home or close to three universities, tens of middle-level colleges, hundreds of secondary and primary schools and dozens of financial institutions.

-Thika has a bustling nightlife with clubs like Blend and The Garage Bar & Grill, modern recreation centres and significant retail trading operations.
+Thika has a bustling nightlife with clubs like Blend and The Garage Bar & Grill, modern recreation centers and significant retail trading operations.
 The growth of the greater Nairobi region and improved infrastructure and services has led to new residential estates.